 The tenor of our suggestions is toward enhancement.
-We do not see that regulating and restricting development of commercial search engines is likely to produce ends that we would value-as it were, siphoning off from the half-full portion.
+We do not see that regulating and restricting development of commercial search engines is likely to produce ends that we would value -- as it were, siphoning off from the half-full portion.
 This course of action is likely to be neither practically appealing nor wise, and might smack of cultural elitism or paternalism.

-Amartya Sen (1987, p.9), commenting on existing schools of thought within the field of economics, wrote: "It is not my purpose to write off what has been or is being achieved, but definitely to demand more."
-43 We take a similar stance in response to our study of Web search engines.
+Amartya Sen, describing his reaction to the current mode of the field of economics, wrote: "It is not my purpose to write off what has been or is being achieved, but definitely to demand more."
+We take a similar stance in response to our study of Web search engines.